xxi511/i18n-sample/readme.md

 ```
 Make sure you replace `YourAppsMainTargetName`, `PathToLocalizableStringsFile`, `PathToOutputFileIncludingName` and `PathToTemplateFile`

-In this sample I want to use `LanguageManager-iOS`, so I have to use custom template, or you just simply use swiftgen template
+In this sample I want to use `LanguageManager-iOS`, so I have to use custom template, or you just simply use swiftgen template  is fine.

 ### Step3 - Build